srid/srid/unfree/Wiliness of the wild.md

 slug: wily
 ---

-The expression 'wiliness of the wild' (a direct opposite of [[Naivete]]) refers to the cunningness inherent to human species (arising from the genetically-inherited instinctual passions) in particular, as well as the animal species[^foxy] in general.
+The expression 'wiliness of the wild' (a direct opposite of [[Naivete]] and thus [[Spontaneity]]) refers to the cunningness naturally inherent to human species (arising from the genetically-inherited instinctual passions) in particular, as well as the animal species[^foxy] in general.
 The word 'wily' has the following as its synonyms:

 [^foxy]: As indicated by the word '[foxy](https://www.lexico.com/definition/foxy)' for instance.